DarkGhostHunter/Passless/README.md

 ## How it works

-This guards extends the default `SessionGuard` and only overrides the authentication method to **not** check the password, only if the user exists by the given credentials (email plus whatever you set in your form).
+This guards extends the default `SessionGuard` and only overrides the authentication method to **not** check the password, only if the user exists by the given credentials (email or whatever keys you set in your form or controller).

 To register your users without a password, allow in your migration files the `password` string to be `nullable()`.
 Alternatively, pass an empty string on registration.